Joe Hutshing

-Joe Hutshing is an American film editor who grew up in San Diego, California, and is best known for working multiple times with film director, Oliver Stone, film director Nancy Meyers and film director Cameron Crowe (who is also from San Diego).
+Joe Hutshing is an American film editor and is best known for working multiple times with film director, Oliver Stone, film director Nancy Meyers and film director Cameron Crowe.
 Hutshing graduated from the University of Oregon in 1980.

 Hutshing has received Academy Awards for the films Born on the Fourth of July (1989) and JFK (1991); both were directed by Oliver Stone.
 He also received a BAFTA for Best Film Editing on JFK, as well as an Emmy for Outstanding Picture Editing on Live From Baghdad.
 His greatest commercial successes have been The Tourist, which grossed 278 million dollars, and Jerry Maguire, which grossed 274 million dollars worldwide.

 Hutshing has been elected to membership in the American Cinema Editors.